gauthamsathyan/practical-data-science-on-aws/README.md

 - Analyze debugger results.
 - Deploy and test the model.

-!A screenshot of the debugger showing the tensor distribution

 ### Lab 3: SageMaker pipelines to train a BERT-Based text classifier